 Your Honda push mower is always going to have a little vibration when the engine is running.
-However, the vibration may feel more intense when parts on the mower begin to wear or become damaged.
+However, the vibration may feel more intense when parts of the mower begin to wear or become damaged.
 Mowing in this condition can make you feel like a vibrating windup toy pushing a mower.

 Take all safety precautions when working with your mower.
 This includes removing the spark plug to prevent the mower from starting and protecting your hands from the sharp edges on your blades.

 Reasons Your Honda Lawn Mower is Vibrating

-Engine Mounting Bolts on Your Honda Mower
+Engine Mounting Bolts

 These mounting bolts, also known as motor mounts, are installed to absorb vibration from the engine.
 Secure any loose bolts and replace broken or missing mounting bolts.

 Your Honda push mower uses a lever to engage the blade.
 This lever needs to be checked for loose or worn components that can cause a vibration.
 Tighten the components and replace any parts showing signs of wearing.

 The blade adapter can become damaged or fail when the blade has a significant impact to a stationary object or when it becomes weak following many smaller impacts.

 It can also become worn when there is damage to the crankshaft, the wrong blade is used or the blade is unbalanced.

 A broken blade adapter must be replaced along with a new Honda mower blade.
 Inspect the crankshaft for damage before installing the new adapter and blade.